sarjann/WikiReader-rs/README.md

 ## Limitations / Room for improvement
-This is currently a work in progress so many features will be missing / not perfect.
+This is currently a work in progress so many features will be missing / not perfect, e.g.

-[] Search isn't super great right now, will need to be improved [] Not currently parsing wiki text so no formatting on the output [] Some results simply 'redirect' you to other pages (with no redirect logic
+* Search isn't super great right now, will need to be improved
+* Not currently parsing wiki text so no formatting on the output
+* Some results simply 'redirect' you to other pages (with no redirect logic

 ## Contributing